8 Descriptive Writing Activities to Hone Your Students’ Language Skills and Creativity

 8 Activities for Introducing ESL Students to Descriptive Writing

-Prepare a worksheet with different sentences.
-The sentences should be rather basic and lacking description.
+Prepare a worksheet with sentences that are rather basic and lacking description.
 Students must transform these sentences into more descriptive sentences.
 Remind your students to use their five senses and literary devices.

 It was cold.→The air was frigid and I couldn’t feel my ears.